MarcManiez/Intro-to-Rust/class-outline.md

 # Introduction

+This session is meant to be interactive, with examples that you can tweak and run on your machine.
+If you don't have rust installed yet, you can do that [here](https://www.rustup.rs/).

 This talk is about Rust, but it’s also going to be about memory management in computer languages to some extent.
 So for that, we’re going to start with a brief overview of how programs interact with memory.

 There are three ways of managing objects in a program: